 Waxes are an inexpensive and easy way to add some extra shine to your car, but unfortunately, only last for a few weeks.
 Meaning that best practice would be re-applying a wax every two to three months because most of the waxes tested “showed a significant loss of protection within about five weeks”.

 Ceramic coating, on the other hand, offers unparalleled protection and shine on a permanent basis.
 Sure, it takes a little bit longer to apply, and costs a little bit more, but will pay for itself quickly compared to waxes.
-If you’d like to know more, I wrote a really popular article you can find here.
+If you’d like to know more, I wrote a really detailed guide on ceramic coating you can find here!

 Regardless of what you wish to choose, as when washing, apply only when the car is cool to the touch.
 And be sure to only use clean, non-abrasive cloths and pads.

 For weekend DIYers who want a product that protects the paint and is inexpensive and easy to apply,